-The universe is awash in highly energetic particles with velocities approaching the speed of light.
-Though these particles exist in many places throughout the universe – and can even be found slamming into our own atmosphere—scientists don’t yet fully understand their origins.
+The Universe is awash in highly energetic particles with velocities approaching the speed of light.
+Though these particles exist in many places throughout the Universe—and, as cosmic rays, can even be found slamming into our own atmosphere—scientists don’t yet fully understand their origins.

 Though scientists have developed provisional models to explain the behavior of these particles, the mechanisms that underlie their acceleration are not fully understood.
-Scientists speculate, however, that explosions of massive stars, known as supernovae, and the resulting shock waves sent into the surrounding interstellar gas may provide the motive force.
+Scientists speculate, however, that explosions of massive stars, known as supernovae, and the resulting shock waves sent into the surrounding interstellar gas could be one source of the motive force.
 There is also emerging consensus that magnetic fields play a role in helping these particles achieve their enormous energies.
 However, magnetic fields can also mask the origin of charged particles by pulling them off their original course.
 To determine the origins of cosmic rays, scientists look at neutral particles like neutrinos, which propagate in straight lines from their sources.
 High-energy neutrinos have been detected in supernova explosions, bolstering that origin theory.

-Motivated by the rich data supplied by the Fermi Large Area Telescope, KIPAC researchers are vigorously pursuing an understanding of the phenomena responsible for acceleration of particles to enormous energies.
-To expand their view of the universe, KIPAC scientists are busy planning and conducting as radio, X-ray and optical observations of celestial sources of gamma-rays.
+Motivated by the rich data supplied by Fermi, KIPAC researchers are vigorously pursuing an understanding of the phenomena responsible for the acceleration of particles to enormous energies.
+To expand their view of the Universe, KIPAC scientists are busy planning and conducting radio, X-ray and optical observations of celestial gamma-ray sources.
 KIPAC’s search runs the gamut from the exotic—remnants of exploded stars and astrophysical jets—to the seemingly mundane—our own Sun.
 Once thought to be an ordinary and quite stable star, the Sun is now known to contain very energetic particles.
 On occasion these particles penetrate the Earth's atmosphere, and can even briefly disrupt transmission of radio and TV signals.